mkieft/Projects/EmulatingSSL_and_PasswordVerification/README.md

 # Emulating SSL and Password Verification
 Cybersecurity Project
+Emulated SSL cryptographic protocols and password verification using a SHA-2 hashing algorithm and randomly generated 32-character hexadecimal salt for increased security, with RSA and AES encryption for private and public keys to create an encrypted interaction between client and server that is completely confidential and has complete integrity

 ## Password Hashing
 For hashing the password in the file, we imported hashlib and used a SHA-2 hashing algorithm which is a form of secure hashing algorithm developed by the United States National Security Agency.
 We decided on this hashing algorithm as it provides great security against collision attacks while still having good performance.
 For salting we generated a random uuid.hex with the help of the uuid library.
 This provides us with a 32-character hexadecimal string that we then append to the password before hashing the result.
 This greatly increases our security against precomputed dictionary attacks.